Skip to main content

 How to Start Your Esports Program

-PlayVS is building the infrastructure and platform for amateur esports, starting with high schools.
-We work directly with game publishers and states to build and operate sanctioned leagues across the country.
-Through our partnership with the National Federation of State High School Associations (NFHS Network), PlayVS is empowering students to compete in esports on behalf of their high school, with the opportunity to win a championship, just like any other youth sport.
+PlayVS is building the infrastructure and platform for amateur esports by working directly with game publishers and states to build and operate sanctioned leagues across the country.
+Through our partnership with the National Federation of State High School Associations (NFHS Network), we empower students to compete in esports on behalf of their schools, just like any other youth sport.

 1. Sign up on PlayVS